Menu

 Given the cost of supplementation and the detrimental effects of deficiencies, discussing a herd status with our veterinarians is always a good investment.
 Monitoring a herd’s status assures the most effective and economical supplementation can be implemented.

-Selwyn Rakaia Veterinary Services Ltd is a locally owned veterinary business servicing predominantly dairy farms in Canterbury.
+Selwyn Rakaia Vets Ltd is a locally owned veterinary business servicing predominantly dairy farms in Canterbury.
 Our team of staff include veterinarians, rural animal technicians, vet nurses and administration staff.